-- Vertical flows up to corporate bodies, ensuring timely and adequate awareness of the results of activities undertaken by corporate control functions and of any dysfunctions encountered, in order to be able to rapidly implement the necessary corrective measures: - Horizontal flows among corporate control functions, assuring SCIGR efficiency and effectiveness by fostering the broadest possible spirit of collaboration and information exchange, while at the same time maximizing existing synergies.
+- Vertical flows up to corporate bodies, ensuring timely and adequate awareness of the results of activities undertaken by corporate control functions and of any dysfunctions encountered, in order to be able to rapidly implement the necessary corrective measures; - Horizontal flows among corporate control functions, assuring SCIGR efficiency and effectiveness by fostering the broadest possible spirit of collaboration and information exchange, while at the same time maximizing existing synergies.

-For a detailed description of the duties and responsibilities assigned to the main parties involved in the SCIGR, and of procedures coordinating them, please consult the "Guidelines for the Internal Control and Risk Management System", which the Board of Directors approved on July 10, 2015, most recently updated on February 19, 2018 and available on the Company's website (www.posteitaliane.it).
-For further information on the activities that the Control and Risk Committee (at the date this report was drafted, designated the Control, Risk and Sustainability Committee) conducted in 2017 as part of the SCIGR, please see "7.
-Committees - 7.2 The Control, Risk and Sustainability Committee (formerly the Risk and Control Committee)" in this section of the document.
+For a detailed description of the duties and responsibilities assigned to the main parties involved in the SCIGR, and of procedures coordinating them, please consult the "Guidelines for the Internal Control and Risk Management System", which the Board of Directors approved on February 19, 2018 and is available on the Company's website (www.posteitaliane.it).
+For further information on the activities that the Control and Risk and Sustainability Committee conducted in 2018 as part of the SCIGR, please see "7.
+Committees - 7.2 The Control, Risk and Sustainability Committee" in this section of the document.

-9.1.
-Code of Ethics
+9.1 Code of Ethics

 The Group's Code of Ethics was inspired by the awareness of the social and environmental impact of the Group's activities, and of the importance of adopting a cooperative approach to stakeholders in addition to the Group's good reputation, both through internal and external relations.
-The Company's Board of Directors first approved the Code in November 2003; its most recent update was in September 2009.
+The Company's Board of Directors first approved the Code in November 2003; its most recent update was in April 2018.

-In 2017, with the aim of integrating the various codes of conduct it has adopted over the years into a single document, Poste Italiane launched a review of its Code of Ethics.
-The goal is to update and broaden the principles and rules of conduct that should be used in interactions with all stakeholders with whom Poste Italiane is in touch, and especially in its relations with suppliers, partners, the marketplace and its shareholders.
+In the Code of Ethics recently updated, Poste Italiane has incorporated the Codes of Behaviour adopted over time with the aim of updating and broadening the principles and rules of conduct that are to be used in interactions with all the stakeholders with whom Poste Italiane is related, and especially with suppliers, partners, the marketplace and its shareholders.